 When we think about Athens we spontaneously think about the Acropolis and the Parthenon.
-The Acropolis is the dominant hill and the Parthenon among other historical buildings proudly stand on the top of a flat rock.
+The Acropolis is the dominant hill and the Parthenon, among other historical buildings, proudly stands on the top of a flat rock.

 On your way to the top of the Acropolis you will also see the Theater of Dionysus, the Odeon of Herodes Atticus and the Statue of Menander.

-If you visit Athens, it is a most to visit this place at least once in your lifetime.
+If you visit Athens, it is a must to visit this place at least once in your lifetime.
 It is the best historical site in terms of actual visual structure.

 From the top, walk around and look down at the city.
 Beautiful views.

 The Acropolis is a popular site and therefore the line to access the site can be long.

 Here are more details:

 Statue of Menander

 To us visitors, we might not know who Menander was, but logically, next to the Theater of Dionysus we could have concluded that he played a role in this field and we would have been correct.
 Menander was a Greek dramatist and a recognized symbol of the Athenian New Comedy.
 While most of his work was lost during the Middle Ages, only parts of very few of the 108 comedies he wrote were found and other authors and comedians referred to him and his work.
 The title and the importance of this public figure to Greek culture during his time and after are undeniable and thus explains the fact that he deserves a spot in the Acropolis site.